Listen to this article.

 Start by listing out every single question and concern you have, regardless of whether or not this particular provider is the right person to ask.
 Having a running list of questions and concerns will help you process and gather information throughout this process.
 Once you have your broad list of questions and concerns, start deciding which questions and concerns are best suited to your upcoming appointment.
 From your original list, create a list of questions and concerns specific to the doctor or provider you are about to meet with.

-Once you have your provider or appointment specific list of questions and concerns, decide which 3-5 questions are the highest priority questions on your list.
+Once you have your provider or appointment-specific list of questions and concerns, decide which 3-5 questions are the highest priority questions on your list.
 Do the same with your concerns.
 You will have limited time with your doctor, and you will likely be unable to get answers to all of your questions.
 By prioritizing your questions and concerns, you can ensure that you get the most pressing and important information from this appointment.

 As you get questions answered, write the answers down underneath the question.
-As you research and find answers to your questions on your own, write those answers down underneath the questions.
+As you research and find answers to your questions on your own, write those answers down underneath questions.
 When you do this, you are creating a valuable resource for yourself throughout this process.
 This running list of questions and answers allows you to refer back to the information you have gathered, the answers you have found on your own, and the questions you still need answers to.

 Knowing what questions to ask throughout this process can be challenging.
 When you have been given such an overwhelming and life-changing amount of information, it can be hard to know where to start, what questions you have, and even what questions you should be asking.
-To help you prepare for your appointments and create your own list of questions, Carrying To Term has created a list of questions which you can find here.
+To help you prepare for your appointments and create your own list of questions, Carrying To Term has created a list of questions that you can find here.

 “You will have limited time with your doctor, and you will likely be unable to get answers to all of your questions.
 By prioritizing your questions and concerns, you can ensure that you get the most pressing and important information from this appointment.”